 - I am immunocompromised and have been advised by my doctor to self-quarantine.
 May I take leave instead of working remotely?

 - All VCU employees are expected to work remotely to the extent possible.
-If an employee is unable to work remotely, the employee may use PHEL (up to 80 hours) and then may use other personal leave (if available) after consulting with their manager.
+If an employee is unable to work remotely, the employee may use PHEL (up to 80 hours in 2020 and again in 2021) and then may use other personal leave (if available) after consulting with their manager.

 - What options are available if an employee or a family member is quarantined with COVID-19?

 - All employees may request up to 80 hours (see max amounts in previous question) of Public Health Emergency Leave (PHEL) if unable to work remotely while self-quarantining or supporting a quarantined family member.